oasis-tcs/openc2-ap-er/oc2edr.md

 #### 2.3.1.1 Query features
 The 'query features' Command MUST be implemented in accordance with Version 1.0 of the [[OpenC2-Lang-v1.0]](#openc2-lang-v10).

+#### 2.3.1.2 Query account
+Retrieves information about user accounts on endpoints.

+OpenC2 Consumers that receive a 'query account' Command:

+* where the account Target Type is empty and an Actuator Specifier is set
+    * MUST respond with status code OK/200
+    * MUST return list of all user accounts on the endpoint in the results
+* where the account Target Type is not empty and an Actuator Specifier is set
+    * but the user account does not exist on the endpoint
+        * MUST respond with status code 404
+        * SHOULD respond with "Account not found" in the status text
+    * and the user account does exist on the endpoint
+        * MUST respond with status code 200
+        * MAY respond with "Account found" in the status text
+* where the account Target Type is not empty and an Actuator Specifier is not set
+    * MUST respond with status code 200
+    * MUST return a list of all endpoints the account exists on in the results
+* but cannot access or find the endpoint from the 'hostname' Actuator Specifier
+    * MUST respond with status code 500
+    * SHOULD respond with 'cannot access or find device' in the status text

 ### 2.3.2 Deny